eonk/CrimeSciData/docs/04-carpentry.md

 ## NULL
 ```

-Notice that in *urban* there are explicit codes 'DK: don't know' for missing data but that these values won't be treated as such, at least we do something.
+Look at the Urban and see the labels carefully.
+Notice that in *urban* there are explicit codes 'DK (don't know)' for missing data but that these values won't be treated as such, at least we do something.
 Let's see how many cases we have in this scenario:

 ```r